riccycastro/Github-api-wrapper/README.md

 # cocus backend developer task

+The purpose of this project is to allow the end client to get a Github account repositories and all current active branches from a unique endpoint call.
+____

 ### Docker setup

 First, make sure that you have [Docker] and [Docker-compose] installed in your machine.